Beside the Mountain

 When is rhubarb ripe?

-I did some research and rhubarb is ripe when it is 7-15 inches long, between late April and July.
-The color red, pink, or green does not relate to when rhubarb is ready, as it differs depending on the variety.
-Spring through early summer.
+I did some research and discovered rhubarb is ripe when it is 7-15 inches long, between late April and July.
+The color red, pink, or green does not relate to when rhubarb is ready, as it differs depending on the variety, but rhubarb is ripe from spring through early summer.

 What's the best way to store muffins?

-The best way to store muffins is in a sealing bag or airtight container.
+The best way to store muffins is in a sealed bag or an airtight container.
 They will be good for about 4 days if kept cool and out of direct sunlight.
-Keep a paper towel in the bag or container to soak up any moisture.
+If they are fruit muffins, keep a paper towel in the bag or container to soak up any moisture.
 If you want to keep muffins fresh longer, freeze the muffins for up to six months in an airtight bag or container.

 Are rhubarb banana muffins healthy?